Xenon: Clathrates and excimers

 In addition to compounds where xenon forms a chemical bond, xenon can form clathrates—substances where xenon atoms or pairs are trapped by the crystalline lattice of another compound.
-One example is xenon hydrate (Xe·5 3/4H_{2}O), where xenon atoms occupy vacancies in a lattice of water molecules.
+One example is xenon hydrate (Xe*5^{3}/_{4}H2O), where xenon atoms occupy vacancies in a lattice of water molecules.
 This clathrate has a melting point of 24 °C. The deuterated version of this hydrate has also been produced.
-Another example is xenon hydride (Xe(H_{2})_{8}), in which xenon pairs (dimers) are trapped inside solid hydrogen.
+Another example is xenon hydride (Xe(H2)8), in which xenon pairs (dimers) are trapped inside solid hydrogen.
 Such clathrate hydrates can occur naturally under conditions of high pressure, such as in Lake Vostok underneath the Antarctic ice sheet.
 Clathrate formation can be used to fractionally distill xenon, argon and krypton.

 Xenon can also form endohedral fullerene compounds, where a xenon atom is trapped inside a fullerene molecule.
 The xenon atom trapped in the fullerene can be observed by ^{129}Xe nuclear magnetic resonance (NMR) spectroscopy.
 Through the sensitive chemical shift of the xenon atom to its environment, chemical reactions on the fullerene molecule can be analyzed.
 These observations are not without caveat, however, because the xenon atom has an electronic influence on the reactivity of the fullerene.

 When xenon atoms are in the ground energy state, they repel each other and will not form a bond.
 When xenon atoms becomes energized, however, they can form an excimer (excited dimer) until the electrons return to the ground state.
 This entity is formed because the xenon atom tends to complete the outermost electronic shell by adding an electron from a neighboring xenon atom.
 The typical lifetime of a xenon excimer is 1–5 nanoseconds, and the decay releases photons with wavelengths of about 150 and 173 nm.
-Xenon can also form excimers with other elements, such as the halogens bromine, chlorine, and fluorine.
+Xenon can also form excimers with other elements, such as the halogens fluorine, chlorine, and bromine.
+The diatomic molecule XeF, present in xenon fluoride excimer lasers, has a ground state that is bound, but only very weakly, with an Xe–F bond dissociation energy of ~13 kJ mol^{−1} (~3 kcal mol^{−1}).